CodeBySemV/MSc_Scientific_Programming_Classification/README.md

 ---

 ## Overview
+The code is written with python version 3.13
 The full code is available in the file named; Full_script.ipynb There is also an option to run the code in different parts, it is important to run the parts in consecutive order otherwise it doesnt work:
 - Part A: Libraries, data cleaning and imputation